pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPLMUtilities/#XPLMCommandOnce>`__ :index:`XPLMCommandOnce`

-.. py:function:: createCommand(name, description=None)
+.. py:function:: createCommand(name, description=None) -> XPLMCommandRef

-    Create a new command for a given string.

     :param name: Command name
     :type name: str
     :param description: Human-readable description (default: uses name)
     :type description: Optional[str]
-    :return: CommandRef for the created or existing command
+    :return: XPLMCommandRef for the created or existing command

-    :rtype: :data:`XPLMCommandRef`
+    Create a new command for a given string.

     If the command already exists, the existing commandRef is returned.
 The description may appear in user interface contexts, such as the joystick configuration